status-im/swarms/ideas/120-swarm-process.md

 repo more homey; measure and communicate OKR coverage; capture participation and iterations in ideas.

+Swarm Stats:
+- Registry: 22 ideas committed
+- Ideas In Progress: 11 well-defined swarms
+- Mempool: 12 ideas under review
+- OKR coverage: 50% of Core OKRs covered by at least one well-defined, in progress swarm
+- Contributors: 30 people committed to at least one well-defined, in progress swarm

 Goals for next two weeks: Ensure repo is kept up to date; support swarm leads and idea creators; clarify evaluator role; capture and spread knowledge about swarm lifecycle, definition and roles.